 The Internal Revenue Service considers your cultural exchange visitors as employees.
-You need to treat them as such including withholding of taxes if they are eligible by the amount of pocket money they earn.
-The participant can apply to get a refund of any taxes withheld.
-You should also check with your placement agency for any visitors from countries that have a tax treaty with the United States such as Canada.
+You need to treat them as such, including withholding of taxes.
+The majority of J-1 visa holders are nonresident aliens for tax purposes.
+Participants should not pay FICA, FUTA, and Social Security taxes unless they are considered a resident alien for tax purposes.
+Participants can apply to get a refund for taxes withheld.
+Check with your visa sponsor for any visitors from countries that have a tax treaty with the United States such as Canada.
 These participants pay taxes in their home country.